AlexandrovLab/SigProfilerMatrixGeneratorR/README.md

       cushion=100        [integer] Adds an Xbp cushion to the exome/bed_file ranges for downsampling the mutations.

+**INPUT FILE FORMAT**

+This tool currently supports maf, vcf, simple text file, and ICGC formats.
+The user must provide variant data adhering to one of these four formats.
+If the user’s files are in vcf format, each sample must be saved as a separate files.

 **CNV & SV: Setting up R environment with conda**

 ```